 - Transportation - advocating for sustainable transportation

 - Waste - promoting practices that lead to waste reduction

 - Land and Water - helping to protect our green and blue spaces

 Fostering Urban Sustainability Since 1969

 SPEC is one of the oldest environmental organizations in Canada.
-For 40 years SPEC has brought a range of environmental concerns to the attention of policy makers, industry and the public.
+For more than 45 years SPEC has brought a range of environmental concerns to the attention of policy makers, industry and the public.
 SPEC was founded in 1969 in Coquitlam, BC.
 In 1981, SPEC partnered with the City of Vancouver, the Province of British Columbia and the Government of Canada in creating the Vancouver Energy Information Centre in Vancouver’s Kitsilano neighbourhood.
 The building was now home to several environmental organizations, showcases sustainable building and living techniques and serves as a community meeting space until 2011, when SPEC re-located due to building maintenance issues.

 The SPEC team in 1972!
 4 vertical lines, from top to bottom: